 Purchasing a shredder from your local office supply store is a bad idea as they are unsafe and a fire hazard.
-The other problem is the amount of time you or one of your employees will waste feeding paper through a shredding a few pieces at a time.
+The other problem is the amount of time you or one of your employees will waste feeding paper through a shredder a few pieces at a time.

-The Federal government and every state have privacy laws that require any document with private or personal information must be destroyed.
+The Federal government and every state have privacy laws that require any document with private or personal information to be destroyed.
 This applies to individuals, businesses and organizations of all kinds.
 Failure to comply with these laws can lead to penalties and fines.